Who participates in the International Scholar Laureate Program (ISLP)?

 Overall, you should do what you probably do anyway – keep up-to-date on current events and trends in your field of study through print and online media.
 You may also want to mention your upcoming experience to your professors or other advisors as they can often provide insights into areas that might be of special interest or importance to your career goals.
 Also, while we do not expect you to know everything about your host country in the weeks or months before your trip, we do believe that the more familiar you are with your destination’s culture and customs before you arrive, the more you will gain while you are there.

 Make certain to secure a passport if you do not yet have one.
-If you do have a passport, make certain it will not expire till at least six months after the end of your chosen ISLP delegation.
+If you do have a passport, make certain it will not expire until at least six months after the end of your chosen ISLP delegation.
+In addition to a passport, you may also need a visa to travel to your destination country.
+You are responsible for securing the required travel documents prior to attending the program.

 Keep in mind that once you are enrolled, you will receive further resources on the country you will be visiting as well as information to help prepare for the Program.
 This information will cover travel logistics, destination information and academic preparation materials.